daconom/Trading-Game/README.md

 ```

 ### Week 2
-In week 2, we based our portfolio on a momentum strategy.
-In particular, we invested 85% of our funds in stocks that increased in the last 6 months.
-We also decided to employ a strategy based on mean reversal for the remaining 15% and invested in stocks that decreased in the last month.
+In week 2, we decided to put 85% of our capital in a momentum and the remaining 15% in a reversal portfolio.
+For construction of the momentum portfolio, we first calculated the 3 month momentum.
+We then sorted the stocks by momentum and selected the top 30%.
+We then selected the weights to be proportional to the momentum increase (i.e. stocks with a higher momentum also had a higher portfolio weight).
+For the mean reversal strategy, we selected
+the stocks that decreased the most in the last trading month.
+If stocks were eligible for both strategies, the weights were added up.

 ### Week 3
 We decided to base our strategy on Kaczmarek and Perez (2021).
 They use a random forest to predict returns and then build Markowitz portfolios based on these predicted returns.
 Essentially, the forest preselects the stocks of the portfolio.
 They show that portfolios using these techniques outperform conventional portfolios based historic returns.